deepaksood619/deepaksood619.github.io/docs/algorithms/graphtheory/shortest-path-algorithms.md

 ## Efficient implementations.
 How to choose which edge to relax?

 1. Topological sort algorithm (no directed cycles)

-2. Dijkstra's algorithm (nonnegative weights)
+2. Dijkstra's algorithm (non-negative weights)
 3. Bellman-Ford algorithm (no negative cycles)
 4. Ford - Fulkerson Algorithm (for maximum flow in a graph)
 5. Floyd-Warshall Algorithm (All pairs shortest path algorithm)

 ![image](../../media/Shortest-Path-Algorithms-image4.jpg)